HigherEduSpot/Community/README.md

 HigherEduSpot is a scientific knowledge infrastructure for higher education.

-HigherEduSpot™ - Empowering THE Higher Education™.

-# About HigherEduSpot

 HigherEduSpot™ is a scientific knowledge infrastructure advancing research dissemination, scholarly collaboration, institutional visibility, and interdisciplinary communication in higher education.

 Tele Higher Ed (THE)™ is its integrated ecosystem.